Hoeller McLaughlin PLLC | Commonly Charged Crimes in Tarrant County, Texas

 Criminal Trespass

-The fifth most common crime reported in the annual findings was criminal trespass, a misdemeanor.
+The fifth most commonly charged crimes reported in the annual findings was criminal trespass, a misdemeanor.

 Finding the Right Criminal Defense Lawyer in Tarrant County